EvidentSolutions/apina/README.md

     endpoints = [/my\.package\.foo\..+/]

     // If generated URLs would start with given prefix, removes it.
 Useful when configuring Apina
-    // work behind reverse proxies.
+    // to work behind reverse proxies.
 Defaults to empty string (URL is not modified). removedUrlPrefix = "/foo"

     // Code generation target (Default is 'angular')